 When examining the clitoral anatomy, we see it's in the shape of a wishbone and composed of multiple parts, outlined in the illustration above.
 What's visible on the surface is truly the “tip of the iceberg”, or the clitoral glans (head), which is neatly protected under the clitoral hood.

 In the media, we see the term G-Spot used a lot, often referred to as a mysterious spot inside the vagina.
-The G-Spot is the internal portion of the clitoris that's wrapped around the sensitive urethral sponge that is located about 2-3 inches up inside the vagina.
-This explains why internal stimulation can be equally as pleasurable, although 3/4 of women require clitoral stimulation in some form to climax .
+The G-Spot is the "urethral sponge" which is wrapped around the sensitive urethral cord and engorges with blood flow during arousal to protect it during intercourse.
+It's located about 2-3 inches up inside the vagina.
+This explains why internal stimulation can be equally as pleasurable, although about 80% of women require clitoral stimulation in some form to climax .

 Clitoral stimulation isn’t always possible, or pleasurable